Where science and compassion cure

 Q) What happens on the admission day?

-When you arrive at our Hypurrcat facility on the admission day, you will first be asked to read and sign the form entitled "Owner Consent to Treat their Cat with Radioactive Iodine."
-If you wish, you may download this form, and fill out the required information prior to your cat's examination.
+When you arrive at our Hypurrcat facility on the admission day, we will review the "Owner Consent" and "Release Information” forms.
+If you wish, you may download the Owner Consent form in advance, and fill out the required information prior to your cat's examination.

-Once you have completed the required paperwork, you and your cat will meet with Dr. Mark Peterson, our board-certified veterinary endocrinologist.
+Once the required paperwork has been reviewed, you and your cat will meet with Dr. Mark Peterson.
 He will thoroughly examine your cat and review the medical records and tests performed by your regular veterinarian.
 He will also answer any questions you have concerning the treatment or long-term care.
-If your cat is judged to be a good candidate, we will treat your cat that day.

 Admission Day at The Hypurrcat Spa for Hyperthyroid Cats Click here to watch the video